Components

 self.get_nonce() -> Felt

-// Get fungible asset balance for a faucet
+// Get fungible asset balance for an asset key

 // Check non-fungible asset ownership